 This charismatic little rabbit measures just 12 inches from nose to tail and doesn’t weigh more than a pound at full maturity.
 Because of its small size, it is easy prey for many predators, and requires plenty of protective areas in which to hide.
 It finds this refuge in the form of the sagebrush plant or in the burrows that it makes in deep, soft soil.
 Much like the sage grouse, the pygmy rabbit relies on sagebrush not only for protection but for more than 90% of its diet.
+While pygmy rabbits can live outside of sagebrush habitats, they do not thrive, and there are no published reports of pygmy rabbit burrows outside of sagebrush country.
 The pygmy rabbit can be distinguished from other leporids (rabbits and hares) by the relatively short length of its ears, it’s all over gray color (most others have white tails), and most of all, its small size.

 Why does it need our help?